QTIM-Lab/MedICI-Challenge-Bundles/aks_MedNIST_bundle/README/README.md

   |- program (This is the scoring program [and any included dependencies] unzipped)
   |- output (This is where the scores.txt file is written by the scoring program)
 ```
 The only thing you need to worry about here is that your output from your inference calculation will end up in ```input/res```.
 The rest is for the challenge organizer.
-Later in the scoring section I will show how the ```program``` folder will have the score program in it and we will use it to show how scores are calculated.
+The ```program``` folder will have the score program in it and we will use it to show how scores are calculated.

-> You'll notice I mounted ```$PWD/submission_directory/input/res``` as discussed before in order to make sure the results of classification are available to the scoring program.

 Create mock scoring docker image for testing: